Client

 Website

-The website was likewise minimal in design, reusing assets from the invitation.
-My colleague Talia Bromberg assisted with the design of interior site pages which incorporated more colors from the brand palette.
+The website was likewise minimal in design, using a portion of the embroidered piece from the invitation.
+My colleague Talia Bromberg designed the interior pages, which branched out visually and incorporated color from the brand’s extended palette.

 The website evolved as the event approached, and a password-protected opt-in attendee directory was added after the event.